Understanding the New Rules for Fixed Term Contracts in Medical Practices

 • Engaged to work during emergency or temporary circumstances or in the absence of another employee.
 Example: A medical practice faces a sudden surge in COVID-19 cases, requiring additional medical professionals to assist.

-• Performing work subject to government funding and there is no reasonable prospect funding will be renewed at the end of the two-year period.
+• Performing work is subject to government funding, and there is no reasonable prospect that funding will be renewed at the end of the two-year period.
 Example: A speech pathologist hired for a government-funded program targeting language development in early childhood may be exempt if there is no reasonable expectation of funding renewal.

 • Appointed to governance positions.
 Example: A physiotherapist is appointed to a governance position within a healthcare facility to oversee rehabilitation services and therapy protocols.